-Since half a year I have a blog about modern C++: Modernes C++.
+For half a year I have a blog about modern C++: Modernes C++.
 Although 80% of the readers are used to English, the blog is written in German.
-So I decided to translate the articles successively in English.
+So I decided to translate the articles successively into English.
 Because my English is not as good as my German I asked a few people for help.
 They will proofread the syntax of my articles.
-Now I have a few volunteers and I'm ready to start.
+Now I have a few volunteers and I’m ready to start.
 I will still write my articles in the first place in English, but my hope is, that the German and English articles are in lockstep in half a year.

 Now my original words in English.